By Jirapart Limaksorn, IDPC volunteer

 The need to reform Thailand’s methods of forcing people into drug rehabilitation programmes

 One of the main problems with Thailand’s drug rehab system is the first step of screening who should enter which type of drug rehab.
 The government has created ‘quotas‘ for police officers on the number of drug cases that they need to solve within a certain period, resulting in the targeting of people who use drugs, including through setting up checkpoints and ordering people to undergo urine tests throughout the country.
-If a person tests positive for traces of an illicit substance in their system, the police could arrest him or her, or offer the ‘choice’ of entering a drug rehab programme or be prosecuted for the criminal offence of consumption, where the penalty could be a fine and/or 1-year imprisonment.
+If a person tests positive for traces of an illegal substance in their system, the police could arrest him or her, or offer the ‘choice’ of entering a drug rehab programme, otherwise face prosecution for the criminal offence of consumption, where the penalty could be a fine and/or a 1-year imprisonment sentence.

 Kanin: a ‘vicious cycle’ that started at the juvenile drug rehab centre at Klong Prem Central Prison